zzzprojects/docs/dapper-plus.net/pages/getting-started/licensing.md

 **ENSURE** to always test the license the first time you set it up.

+### Recommendations
+- Use the config file to store your license name and license key.
+- **Web App:** Use Application_Start in global.asax to activate your license.
+- **WinForm App:** Use the main thread method to activate your license.
+- **Win Service:** Use the OnStart method to activate your license.

+> The AddLicense must be set before the first call to the library.
+Otherwise, the monthly trial will start.

 ## Setup License with Azure User Secrets
 The LicenseManager doesn't have access to the `appsettings.json` modified with the user secret but only the original one.